dashpay/docs/docs/user/governance/understanding.rst

 | 10% | Decentralized Governance Budget        |
 +-----+----------------------------------------+

-Masternodes and miners split 90% of the mining reward per the distribution found :ref:`here <block-reward-reallocation>`, at the time it is created.
+Masternodes and miners split 90% of the mining subsidy per the distribution found :ref:`here <block-reward-reallocation>`, at the time it is created.
 The remaining 10% is disbursed monthly by the masternode operators once the results of their votes are tallied, creating the